WCramRTC/Guided_Assignment_How_To/README.md

 ---
 ### Step 3.
 Click `Code` and open the project in Visual Studio.

-- A large green button with the word `CODE` appears on the top right of your repository.
-Click this button.
+1. Click the large green `Code` button in the upper corner of the repository.
--
+2. Click the `Open in Visual Studio` option.
+    - Depending on what programs you have installed different options may appear.
+    - You should already have Visual Studio 2022 installed, so this option should appear.
+3. Select the folder where you want to save this project, and click `Ok`.
+4. The project should now open on your computer.

 ---